 UCLA Health is one of the only medical centers in the world equipped to perform food challenges on very young children.
 A food challenge is a diagnostic test.
 After giving your child a tiny amount of a certain food, we watch for signs of a reaction.
 We gradually increase the amount of food over several hours.
 Our experienced team monitors your child for signs of an allergic reaction and delivers prompt treatment if a reaction occurs.

 Our highly trained team uses food challenges to measure your child’s tolerance for certain foods in a safe environment.
 We also use this test to determine if a child has outgrown an allergy.
-Using the results of a food challenge, our team is able to deliver an accurate diagnosis and more effective treatments.
+Using the results of a food challenge, our team can deliver an accurate diagnosis and more effective treatments.

 Support, guidance and resources